You have to set boundaries in relationships.

-I’m the one who sold myself down the river by staying up too late to take him to the airport, or getting too lonely because I was waiting for him to come home when he was out with a friend, or working too hard to pay all the bills that I feared he couldn’t handle.
+I’m the one who betrayed myself by staying up too late to take him to the airport or getting too lonely because I was just waiting for him to come home when he was out with a friend or working too hard to pay all the bills that I feared he couldn’t handle.

 These days I’m pretty good at asking myself if I’m going to be resentful before I do something, and that serves me very well.